kaushalshetty/unbabel/README.md

 - `train_original.txt`
 - `train_scrambled.txt`

-The first file contain the original (uncorrupted) text, one sentence per line.
+The first file contains the original (uncorrupted) text, one sentence per line.
 The second file contains the corrupted version of these sentences.
 The goal is to write a computer program that, when presented with similar corrupted text, recovers as much as possible of the original sentences.